References - Client Libraries

 You can interact with Weaviate by using the GraphQL or RESTful API directly, or with one of the available client libraries.

-If you want to contribute one or request for us to work on a particualar client, please let us know on Slack
+If you want to contribute one or request for us to work on a particular client, please let us know on the forum

 With these clients you can perform all RESTful and GraphQL requests.
-This means you can use any endpoint, and perform all GraphQL queries directly from your Python, JS, Java or Go scripts!
+This means you can use any endpoint, and perform all GraphQL queries directly from your Python, TypeScript/JavaScript, Java or Go scripts.

-How to use these clients for RESTful API requests and GraphQL queries, code snippets are included in the code blocks on the dedicated Restful API and GraphQL reference pages.
-The methods of the clients are designed to reflect the API functions 1-1, but are designed (structured and named) in the way native to the language.
+The Weaviate documentation, including the RESTful API and GraphQL reference pages, include code snippets using each client.
+The methods of the clients are designed to reflect the API functions 1:1, but are designed (structured and named) in the way native to the language.

 For example, if you were using the Weaviate Python client: